 - A binding death benefit notice

 If the trustee is given a valid binding death benefit notice, they are required to follow your instructions.

-If you put a binding notice in place, remember, it is a very powerful document.
-It is effectively a will for your superannuation which is one of your largest financial assets.
+If you put a binding death benefit notice in place, remember, it is a very powerful document.
+It is effectively a Will for your superannuation which is one of your largest financial assets.
 Even if your super balance isn't very large yet, remember that it will include any life insurance that is paid when you die.